 What happens during the review process?

-For requests which require $15,000 or less of general Foundation/unrestricted funds the application is reviewed by a committee made up of Foundation and hospital representatives.
+For requests which require less than $15,000 of general Foundation/unrestricted funds the application is reviewed by a committee made up of Foundation and hospital representatives.
 The committee makes recommendations to fund, not fund or request clarification before a decision is made.
 Those recommended for funding are presented to the Foundation CDO for a final decision.

-Direct award/Donor restricted requests are initiated by our donors who have expressed an interest in fully funding a program/initiative.
+Direct award/Donor restricted requests are initiated by our donors who have expressed an interest in funding a program/initiative.
 The intended use of the funds is determined prior to the application being submitted.
-Upon signed agreement and/or receipt of the restricted gift, the Foundation will reach out to the appropriate hospital leader to request an application be submitted for funding.
+Upon signed agreement and/or receipt of the restricted gift, the Foundation will reach out to the appropriate hospital leader to confirm next steps.
 Because the determination of need is approved prior to the application submission, this funding does not require committee review and voting by the Foundation Board of Trustees.
-Instead, all donor restricted funding requests will be submitted to the Foundation CDO for approval.
-This process can take up to four weeks to complete.
-There is now a short-form option to request donor restricted funds — please visit the application portal to complete!
+Our goal is a four week turn around, however there may be instances when the process takes longer.

 Children’s Discovery Institute (CDI) requests are limited to pediatric research requests and established priorities.
-Please contact the CDI Administrative Contact, Holly Kelley at [email protected], for access to the online application portal.
+Please contact the CDI Administrative Contact, Liz Bayer at [email protected], for access to the online application portal.

-Established Center Requests Following receipt of the submitted application, the document is reviewed by the CDI Executive Director and Foundation leadership for thoroughness and approval to move forward to the CDI Board of Managers for final review and vote.
-(Center Directors are expected to present their requests to the CDI Board of Managers.)
+Established CDI Center Requests Preference for application submission is the fall of each year.
+(See deadlines in “application deadline” section above).
+Following receipt of the submitted application, the document is reviewed by the CDI Executive Director and Foundation leadership for thoroughness and approval to move forward to the CDI Board of Managers for final review and vote.
+Center Directors are expected to present their requests to the CDI Board of Managers.

-Child Health Discovery (Unrestricted) Requests These requests begin with an LOI (Letter of Intent).
+Child Health Discovery (Unrestricted) Requests These requests begin with a LOI (Letter of Intent).
 The CDI Scientific Director and established adhoc reviewers will determine who will be approved to apply.
 Upon invitation, the completed application will go to an established scientific review board (including the CDI Executive Director).
 All requests recommended for funding are presented to the CDI Board of Managers for final review and vote.
+Note: we are not currently accepting CHD/Unrestricted CDI requests at this time.

 How do I know which deadline to submit my request?

-The published deadlines are based on the amount of unrestricted funds required.
-For requests which will require more than $15,000 of unrestricted funds, the application will be included in the next Resource Allocation Committee meeting.
+The non-CDI published deadlines are based on the amount of unrestricted funds required.
+For requests which will require $15,000 or more of unrestricted funds, the application will be included in the fall review cycle.
 Requests utilizing less than $15,000 of unrestricted funds will be reviewed at the Under $15K committee.
-And requests utilizing fully restricted funds are welcomed to submit their request at any point.
-Leaders are welcome to contact the Foundation before submission to verify funds' availability.
+Leaders are welcome to contact the Foundation before submission to verify funds' availability and confirmation of process and deadlines.
+Go to Granting Deadlines.

 I missed the submission deadline.
 Can I still submit a request via the portal?